Cop's attorney: 'Perfect storm' led to unarmed woman's death

 "We'll never hear what Noor said," he said.

-Tuesday's opening statements came after six days of jury selection for Noor.
 Damond was a life coach who had been engaged to be married in just a month's time.
 Noor, 33, is a Somali American whose arrival on the force just a couple of years earlier had been trumpeted by city leaders working to diversify the police force.

 Damond called 911 twice, then called her fiance and hung up when police arrived, Lofton said.
 One minute and 19 seconds later, Damond was cradling a gunshot wound to her abdomen and saying, "I'm dying," Lofton added.